-• [Kissam's chair and Guérin's sectional bed have been presented to the public since the work of Bampfield was issued.
-Each has its advantages, but the simpler spine-car is equally useful and more convenient.- ED.]
-In temporary curvature, before any particular spinous processes project unusually, one month will be often long enough to confine the patient to a strict observance of the treatment laid down, provided the dorsal muscles have, in the meantime, acquired sufficient strength to support the body in the erect attitude; but the change from the constant use of the recumbent, posture to that of the erect attitude should be gradual, and the treatment should be divided between exercise in the erect attitude, gradually increased, and rest.^a
+In temporary curvature, before any particular spinous processes project unusually, one month will be often long enough to confine the patient to a strict observance of the treatment laid down, provided the dorsal muscles have, in the mean time, acquired sufficient strength to support the body in the erect attitude; but the change from the constant use of the recumbent posture to that of the erect attitude should be gradual, and the treatment should be divided between exercise in the erect attitude, gradually increased, and rest.
 In the incipient stages of curvature attended with projection of some spinous processes, the rules laid down for position and the mechanical management, should be observed, a month or more after the spinous processes are restored to their spinal line, or within a quarter of an inch of it, for it frequently happens that that degree of projection remains for ever.

 If only four or five vertebræ are involved in the curvature, and the case is not of long duration, or of a scrofulous nature, from three to six months will be required for the due observance of all the parts of the plan of treatment.
-When more are involved, or it appears clear from the admeasurement of the cord line of the arc or curve, that the bodies of some vertebræ must be wholly or in part absorbed, the length of time caanot be estimated or defined; as it will depend upon the regeneration of bone and the formation of perfect anchylosis; which are processes slow in completion.
-But the greatest obstacle to the accomplishment of a cure will be scrofulous diathesis, in the cases where it exists; for this and the destroying actions of ulceration and caries arising from it must be changed, worn out, or "deprived of their specific quality," before reparation by the deposition of new bone can commence with energy; and who can, with any degree of certainty, bound the duration of scrofulous diathesis, or circumscribe its action?
-Years may roll away; professional skill may be baffled and set at naught by scrofula, or with its utmost exertion and attention, it may only check its destroying tendencies until the constitution has wrought its own favourable changes, and vanquished it.
-After the devastating influence of scrofula has ceased, the regeneration of bone may proceed with indefinite slowness, or, perchance, of rapidity; then, during its regeneration and for a time allowed until it acquire a firm solidity, the patient should not venture on the erect attitude, for fear the injurious effects of motion and of superincumbent pressure should demolish their tender and brittle fabric.
-Every motion must tend to disunite the fragile anchylosis or bony union, newly organised and brittle; whilst undue weight and pres-
+When more are involved, or it appears clear from the admeasurement of the chord line of the arc or curve, that the bodies of some vertebræ must be wholly or in part absorbed, the length of time cannot be estimated or defined, as it will depend upon the regeneration of bone and the formation of perfect anchylosis; which are processes slow in completion.
+But the greatest obstacle to the accomplishment of a cure will be scrofulous diathesis, in the cases where it exists; for this and the destroying actions of ulceration and caries arising from it must be changed, worn out, or " deprived of their specific quality," before reparation by the deposition of new bone can commence with energy; and who can, with any degree of certainty, bound the duration of scrofulous diathesis, or circumscribe its action?
+Years may roll away; professional skill may be baffled and set at naught by scrofula, or, with its utmost exertion and attention, it may only check its destroying tendencies until the constitution has wrought its own favourable changes, and vanquished it.
+After the devastating influence of scrofula has ceased, the regeneration of bone may proceed with indefinite slowness or, perchance, of rapidity; then, during its regeneration and for a time allowed until it acquire a firm solidity, the patient should not venture on the erect attitude, for fear the injurious effects of motion and of superincumbent pressure should demolish their tender and brittle fabric.
+Every motion must tend to disunite the fragile anchylosis or bony union, newly organised and brittle; whilst undue weight and pressure may crush the little bony columns just formed and imperfect.
+These circumstances protract the cure, as the cases related by Mr. Baynton and others demonstrate, and as it has fallen to my lot to observe.